TempTalkOrg/ZLPhotoBrowser/README.md

 Rebuild with --use-xcframeworks to create an xcframework bundle instead.` [Click this link](https://github.com/Carthage/Carthage/blob/master/Documentation/Xcode12Workaround.md).

 #### Swift Package Manager
-1. Select File > Add Packages.
+1. Select File > Swift Packages > Add Package Dependency.
 Enter https://github.com/longitachi/ZLPhotoBrowser.git in the "Choose Package Repository" dialog.
-2. In the next page, specify the version resolving rule as "Up to Next Major" with "4.7.0.1" as its earliest version.
+2. In the next page, specify the version resolving rule as "Up to Next Major" with "4.0.9" as its earliest version.
 3. After Xcode checking out the source and resolving the version, you can choose the "ZLPhotoBrowser" library and add it to your app target.

 ### Support